 - Coiling for the treatment of cerebral aneurysms

-- Dilation and stent implantation in vascular stenosis
+- Dilation and stent implantation for vascular stenosis

 - Periradicular pain therapy

-- Minimally invasive catheter therapy in neurovascular diseases
+- Minimally invasive catheter-based therapy for neurovascular diseases

 - Endovascular treatment of dural arteriovenous fistulas in the brain and spinal cord

 - Endovascular treatment of cerebral, craniofacial and spinal arteriovenous malformations